How to Install a New Hard Drive to Replace an Old One

 That’s the bad news.
 The good news is that learning how to install a new hard drive isn’t difficult, so there is no need to be concerned about a hard drive that is nearly full.
 Read on to find out how to install a new drive to replace an old one.

-Identifying The Proper Replacement
+Identifying The Proper Replacement Hard Drive

 Today, most hard drives use a data connection known as SATA.
-However, computers that are several years old might instead support a data connection called IDE.
+However, very old computers might instead support a data connection called IDE.
 You can easily tell the difference between the two because an IDE connection uses numerous pins, while SATA uses a pin-less L-shaped connector.

-Speaking of size, you’ll also need to make sure you buy a drive with the correct physical dimensions.
-There are two popular hard drive sizes – 3.5″ and 2.5″.
+You’ll also need to make sure you buy a drive with the correct physical dimensions.
+There are two popular hard drive sizes: 3.5-inch and 2.5-inch.
 The larger is built for desktop systems, while the smaller is generally for laptops and compact desktops.
-However, solid state hard drives often come in the 2.5″ size regardless of the type of machine they’re meant to be installed in.
+However, solid state hard drives often come in the 2.5-inch size regardless of the type of machine they’re meant to be installed in.

 Transferring Data From The Old To New Drive

 The process of installing a new hard drive is one of the least difficult hardware installation procedures around in terms of the physical effort required.
 However, the hard drive is one of the most critical components in your system because it stores all of your information.

 If you’re using a computer that has more than one hard drive bay you’ll find the process of transferring data from one drive to another to be easy.
 All you need to do is install the second hard drive in your system and then clone an image of your existing drive using one of the many freeware tools available for this task.

 Computers that have only a single drive bay are more difficult to work with because you can’t have the new and old drive installed at the same time.
 You can, however, still clone your old drive to your new one.
 This is possible by connecting your new drive to your PC with a USB-to-SATA cable or an external hard drive dock.

-Laptops are different, but easier.
-Most laptops will offer a plastic hard drive bay cover on the bottom of the laptop that is held in with one or two screws.
+Laptops are different, as some laptops will offer a plastic hard drive bay cover on the bottom of the laptop that is held in with one or two screws.
 Removing the cover will reveal the drive, which is itself typically attached with a few screws.
 Installing a replacement drive is simply a matter of taking the existing drive out and putting the new drive in its place.

 Booting & Partitioning

-You should probably visit the Disk Management utility, which can be found by visiting the Administrative Tools –> Computer Management section of the Windows Control Panel, to ensure that Windows is recognizing and using all of your new hard drive’s capacity.
+You should probably visit the Disk Management utility, which can be found by visiting the Administrative Tools > Computer Management section of the Windows Control Panel, to ensure that Windows is recognizing and using all of your new hard drive’s capacity.
 If it isn’t, you can extend the current partition to cover the free space or create a new drive partition.